Arenobufagin: Acute toxicity

-Although a low dosis of arenobufagin can be used as a medicine of heart rate problems, a high dose can lead to acute heart problems and even death.
+Although a low dosis of arenobufagin can be used as a medicine to treat heart rate problems, a high dose can lead to acute heart problems and even death.
 Arenobufagin is also toxic for hepatocellular carcinoma cells, which is a positive result for the body.

 Chronic exposure

 Toxicity because of chronic exposure was not clearly documented thus far.
 However it is discussed that the chronic exposure to this compound can cause the development of tumors.